pkamb/PowerKey/index.md

 ---

 ### Remap your Macbook's power key
-Macbook Pro and Macbook Air do not have a Forward Delete key.
-But they *do* have a power key in the top-right corner.
-Let's remap it to something useful.
+Use PowerKey to remap your Macbook Pro or Macbook Air's power key to a useful function.

+Forward Delete ⌦ is the  most popular  replacement.

 ###Important!
 Your computer will still shut down if you *hold* the power key.
 Be careful!